-High risk regions: We are specifically engaging with investee companies active in or sourcing key components from regions with allegations of human rights breaches and forced labour concerns.
-Engagement can take a number of forms depending on the relationship and our assessment of risk, however, it usually involves Impax writing to the relevant investee company to put them on notice of our expectations and invite them to enter a dialogue on appropriate risk management.
+High risk regions: We specifically engage with investee companies active in or sourcing key components from regions with allegations of human rights breaches and forced labour concerns.
+Engagement can take a number of forms depending on the relationship and our assessment of risk, however, it usually involves Impax writing to the relevant investee company to inform them of our expectations and invite them to enter a dialogue on appropriate processes and risk management.
+High risk regions include those providing controversial raw materials, for example mined metals and minerals, in Sub-Sahara Africa, or raw materials, agricultural produce and assembled products in the Asia-Pacific region.
+Often certain countries in these regions have relatively weak employment laws and monitoring and enforcement of those laws.

 High risk sectors: We identify economic activities and business practices that could indicate human rights issues and which may require engagement.
 The workforce in labour-intensive low profit margin businesses, especially where agency, seasonal, temporary jobs are common, may be particularly vulnerable.
+High risk activities include mining, agriculture, construction, restaurants, as well as industrial assembly and manufacturing.